-"Marketing" is also a very specific field; what you'll be doing is probably going to be more ad hoc and personal, so the term is actually a bit misleading.
+"Marketing" is also a very specific field; what you'll be doing is probably going to be more ad hoc and personal, which makes using the term in this context actually a bit misleading.
 So, going forward we're going to talk more informally about "getting attention" instead.

 In comparison to getting attention for a published book, there are of course a number of things you can't do with an unpublished book.
 You can't get on a bestseller list; you can't give away review copies; and you can't do discount sales.